Foundation for Economic Education (FEE)

 Founded in 1946 by Leonard E. Read, FEE describes itself as “one of the oldest free-market organizations in the United States,” and was one of the first think tanks designed specifically to promote, research and promulgate free market and libertarian ideas.

-For Read, general manager of the Los Angeles Chamber of Commerce, “the free-enterprise philosophy had already become almost a religion”.
+For Read, who was the general manager of the Los Angeles Chamber of Commerce, “the free-enterprise philosophy had already become almost a religion.”
 The group's officers included Read as president, Henry Hazlitt as vice-president, and David Goodrich, chairman of company B.F.
 Goodrich chairman, as chairman.

 The organization was formed to advance what it describes as “the freedom philosophy,” which includes “the sanctity of private property, individual liberty, the rule of law, the free market, and the moral superiority of individual choice and responsibility over coercion.”
 FEE's mission is to “to inspire, educate and connect future leaders with the economic, ethical and legal principles of a free society.”

 FEE publishes a libertarian publication titled The Freeman: Ideas on Liberty which promotes global warming skepticism.

 Climate change skeptic Donald J. Boudreaux was president of FEE from 1997 to 2001.
 The late David Padden, founder of the Heartland Institute, has helped fund FEE among numerous other libertarian organizations.